skruv/skruv/index.md

 ## Examples

-All these examples should be runnable with this HTML and after running `npm i skruv` in the same directory:
+All these examples should be runnable with this HTML and after running `npm install skruv` in the same directory:

 <example-code language="markup" href="./examples/todo/index.html"></example-code>